-The main areas of Doolin are: the harbour (the departing points for boat trips to the Aran Islands and the Cliffs of Moher cruises); Fisher Street with the famous O’Connors Pub, great shopping and eateries, the start of the Cliffs of Moher Coastal Trail and Doolin Hostel.
+The main areas of the village are the harbour (the departing points for boat trips to the Aran Islands and the Cliffs of Moher cruises); Fisher Street with the famous O’Connors Pub, great shopping and eateries, the start of the Cliffs of Moher Coastal Trail and Doolin Hostel.
 The village then stretches inland to Roadford, offering more restaurants, pubs and shopping along the way.
-And there’s so much more to Doolin than crashing waves, rugged character and lyrical notes …
+And there’s so much more to this place than crashing waves, rugged character and lyrical notes …

 Doolin is natural beauty